 The CGPA is calculated with the SGPA of all the IV semesters to two decimal points and is indicated in final grade report card/final transcript showing the grades of all IV semesters and their courses.
 The CGPA shall reflect the failed statusin case of F grade(s), till the course(s) is/are passed.
-When the course(s) is/are passedby obtaining a pass grade on subsequent examination(s) the CGPA shall only reflect the new grade and not the fail grades earned earlier.
-The CGPA is calculated as:
+When the course(s) is/are passedby obtaining a pass grade on subsequent examination(s) the CGPA where C_1 , C_2 , C_3 ,... is the total number of credits for semester I,II,III,... and S_1,S_2 , S_3 ,... is the SGPA of semester I,II,III,.....